PASTAplus/PEP/peps/pep-9.md

 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the ACL.
 4, The *authorization service* creates an ACL structure.
-5. The *authorization service* returns a succes message and the structure to the client.
+5. The *authorization service* returns a success message and the structure to the client.

 ```
-GET: /auth/v1/rules/<key>
+GET: /auth/v1/rules/key/<key>

 getACL(resource_key)
     resource_key: the unique resource key